Canonical syzygies of smooth curves on toric surfaces

 \subsection{New cases of Green's conjecture}

 In Section~\ref{section_greenconnections} we study connections between Green's canonical syzygy conjecture and a conjecture on graded Betti tables of toric surfaces that we have stated in a previous article~\cite{previouspaper}: \begin{conjecture}[Green] Let $C / k$ be a smooth projective non-hyperelliptic curve of genus $g \geq 4$.
 Denote the graded Betti table of its canonical model in $\PP^{g-1}$ as in~\eqref{curvebetti}.
-Then $\min\{\ell\,|\,a_{g-\ell}\neq 0\} = \ci(C)+2$. \end{conjecture} \begin{conjecture} Let $\Delta \subseteq \RR^2$ be a lattice polygon whose interior polygon $\Delta^{(1)}$ is two-dimensional and contains $g \geq 4$ lattice points.
-Assume that $\Delta^{(1)}\not\cong \Upsilon$.
-If we denote the graded Betti table of $X_{\Delta^{(1)}} \subseteq \mathbb{P}^{g-1}$ as in \eqref{toricbetti}, then we have that
+Then $\min\{\ell\,|\,a_{g-\ell}\neq 0\} = \ci(C)+2$. \end{conjecture} (The requirement that $C$ is non-hyperelliptic is only included for compatibility with the above discussion; the full version of Green's conjecture naturally covers hyperelliptic curves too, where it amounts to a well-known fact; see e.g.~\cite{beauville,schreyer}, which also contain more background on the role of the base field $k$.)